Jose Roy: Early life

 Roy was born and raised in Moncada, Tarlac.
 His family were tenant farmers and he attended public schools.
 As a young boy, his first ambition was to become a writer and one of the topics he wrote on for a school paper was crop-sharing.
 Seeing and much affected by the oppression surrounding the farmers around him, he thought crop-sharing would be the best remedy for the life of disparity that existed between the wealthy landlords and the poverty-stricken tenant farmers.

 Roy worked his way through college and graduated from the University of the Philippines with a Bachelor of Laws degree in 1930.
 To help finance his studies he worked as a clerk in the Bureau of Civil Service and rose to the position of examiner.
 With his knowledge of Spanish, English, Filipino, Ilocano and Pampango, he became the deputy secretary and interpreter in the Public Service Commission.

 While still a law student, he was a known campus leader and orator for which distinctions he was the recipient of several medals.
 Roy carried over this leadership when he ran for Representative for the first district of Tarlac under the Liberal Party.

 After passing the Bar Examination in 1930, Roy was appointed Special Attorney in the Public Service Commission.
 He was just one of three public utility practitioners who specialized in transportation.
 The following year Roy resigned his position in the commission and went into private practice as a corporate lawyer.
 In 1936 he expanded his practice organizing mining corporations during the mining boom.
-His career flourished until the Second World War broke out in December of 1941.
+His career flourished until the Second World War broke out in December 1941.
 In 1942 Jose Roy retired his practice to join the resistance movement during the war.